 Speakers addressed a number of findings in the scientific fields relevant to ME/CFS, including immunology, metabolism, the microbiome, genetics, neuroinflammation, and autonomic dysfunction.
 Expert clinicians spoke about clinical presentations of the disease, best current practices to address certain symptoms (e.g. orthostatic intolerance), and potential future directions in diagnosis and treatment.
 View the full agenda here and check out Dr. Komaroff’s summary presentation at 06:02:00 on Day 2 of the conference here.

 Particularly galvanizing was the number of young investigators in attendance at the “Thinking the Future Conference” event preceding the main conference.
 Data from FOUR active Ramsay studies were presented, along with projects from a number of exciting young investigators – including an impressive contingent from Dr. Maureen Hanson’s (Solve M.E.
 RAC) lab at Cornell University.
-Solve M.E.’s CSO Dr. Sadie Whittaker presented on the Ramsay Award Program as a key way to bring in bring new researchers to the field.
+Solve M.E.’s CSO Dr. Sadie Whittaker presented on the Ramsay Grant Program as a key way to bring in bring new researchers to the field.

 Be sure to check out the posters on display from Ramsay-supported projects at the end of this email!

 Data from Ramsay Award Program studies was also presented during the main “Accelerating Research” conference.
 Dr. Jarred Younger (Ramsay 2016, University of Alabama at Birmingham) presented data that widespread low-level neuroinflammation is a factor in ME/CFS.
 These preliminary findings were published in Brain Imaging & Behavior and used in a large grant application to NIH – which Dr. Younger noted at the conference just received a fundable score.
 Check out this study on our Ramsay microsite here.